 Hosting Your Blog

 Once you have your domain you’re going to need a host.
 A hosting company is what will allow your blog to be available online for others to view.
-There are a bazillion different companies out there but I’m only going to post about the ones I have experience with.
+There are a bazillion different companies out there but I’m only going to post about the one that’s given me the best experience and that is Siteground.

 When you use WordPress you need to install a theme.
 Your theme is the overall design of your blog and there are a bazillion of these to choose from too.